deptofdefense/accessproxyredux/README.md

  provide a flexible and usable way to authenticate and authorize resource request at the HTTP session level.

+The project, although now public, is going through an overhaul from the private version we have been using.
+Our planned work and migration ideas can be found [here][plan]

 ## What
 Access Proxy is the integration and packaging of open source tools in a way that allows minimal configurations to bootstrap some elements of a beyondcorp style proxy.